 Kansas law offers protections to some users of CBD oil

-The cannabidiol oils, also known as CBD, shielded by the Kansas bill could contain no more than 5% THC, the compound that gives marijuana its high.
+The protected cannabidiol oils, also known as CBD, can contain no more than 5% THC, which is the compound that gets marijuana users high.
+Kansas is one of only four states with no provisions for use of medical marijuana.

+Besides offering a defense against prosecution in state and city courts, the law also bars agencies from removing children from the homes of parents for possessing or using the oils for medical treatment.

-Known as "Claire and Lola's Law," it was pushed by Gwen and Scott Hartley, whose 12-year-old daughter, Lola, suffers from microcephaly, a medical condition in which a child's brain doesn't fully develop.
-The condition has already claimed the life of Lola's older sister, Claire, who died in December 2018 at the age of 17.
+“Claire and Lola’s Law” was pushed by Gwen and Scott Hartley, whose 12-year-old daughter, Lola, suffers from microcephaly, a medical condition in which a child’s brain doesn’t fully develop.
+The condition has already claimed the life of Lola’s older sister, Claire, who died in December 2018 at the age of 17.

+“I’m pleased to sign Claire and Lola’s bill into law today,” Kelly said Monday in a written statement.
+“This is the first step in addressing the health needs of many Kansans, but we still have a long way to go.
+I’m hopeful the legislature will review this issue comprehensively next session.”

+Supporters say CBD treats pain, relieves anxiety, helps users to sleep and keeps them focused.

 The law goes into effect on July 1.